allison-godfrey/allison-godfrey.github.io/_projects/2020-04-21-housing-predictions.md

 ### Results

-We measured each model's "success" by its Root Mean Squared Log Error (RMSLE).
+We measured each model's accuracy by its Root Mean Squared Log Error (RMSLE).
 Looking at the following chart, the RMSLE was lowest in our Blended Model with a distinct set of model weights.
 This RMSLE (0.09252) achieved our best competition score, but was not our lowest RMSLE within our notebook, illustrating that our models were prone to overfitting.
 The RMSLE of 0.09252 represents our best balance between overfitting and generalizability.

 <img src="/images/RMSE_analysis.png">